-[The following edited remarks were made by a high school classmate of mine at the memorial service for his best friend, another one of my high school classmates, in July of 2014 at the famous Cosmos Club in Washington, D.C.
+[In July, the following edited remarks were made by a high school classmate of mine at the memorial service for his best friend, another one of my high school classmates, at the famous Cosmos Club in Washington, D.C.
 One was president of the student council, the other president of our senior class.
 One became a Top Gun pilot, and later, a rear admiral and an airline captain; the other became a renowned neurosurgeon.
 Both are proof that good guys don't always finish last.]

 . . .We are here to celebrate the amazing life of my best friend of fifty-seven years.
 I’m M*** S****, retired Navy Rear Admiral and fighter pilot.
 My call sign used to be “Red”, but these days they call me “Pink” or “Whitey” or worse.